enkidevs/curriculum/Git/Essentials/what-is-git.md

 Different from some *VCS*s, **Git** versioning (the way it keeps track of different versions of a file) is not based on the names of the files, but on the content of the file itself.

-As a result of great raw performance from its specialised algorithms, as well as being smart and flexible, **Git** has become the de facto standard of version control.
+As a result of great raw performance from its specialized algorithms, as well as being smart and flexible, **Git** has become the de facto standard of version control.

 ---
 ## Practice